thegricean/overinformativeness/models/results/README.md

 2. very high speaker optimality necessary -- do we care about this?

 3. asymmetry in fidelity necessary -- ie, color fidelity needs to be higher than size fidelity.
-This is awesome.
+This is awesome and as we hoped.

+# Next steps